 When the fire crew drove off, dust billowing behind them, he tried his telephone to warn Emmy before the firemen got to her place but the line was dead.
 It was a silence like his son Lad, the one who never learned to talk despite his coaching, despite all the extra help the school offered poor folks.
 Even his lightly cuffing his son alongside his head to knock a clear channel straight into his hearing did little good.
 The lad was entirely clogged, or so it appeared.

 “I’d better have myself a look,” Roy concluded.
 The fire was only an idea until he pegged it onto sight, but he did see puffs of smoke on the horizon, their dreamy impression against the sky, and there was a burnt hickory odor in the air.
-He slugged a wad of chew into the weeds and thistle burs, fetched a fresh batch from his overall pocket, and went back inside to find his field-glasses.
+He slugged a wad of chew into the thistle burs, fetched a fresh batch from his overall pocket, and went back inside to find his field-glasses.

 Somehow, the encroaching smoke reminded Roy of Lola, how things level off once they get burnt.
 He slugged through his days, got by on Unemployment, and Emmy his land-lady spared him a few rough times by letting him work off rent.
 He cleaned out her garage, fixed the water pipes that froze up the winter before, and replaced two broken windows blown in by heavy winds.

 He’d been married until his lay-off from Wilder’s Lumber Yard.
 This put his luck back some.
 Lola, his former wife, liked to shoot craps, play poker and all that entertainment dearly cost a man.
 He hardly noticed Lola’s absence.
 She’d been out late most nights, and when she was home she’d sit on the front stoop, smoke and look through old film star magazines.
 Sometimes she’d point out to him, “I look as good as that broad.”
 Her hair was broom colored and about as stiff as dry wheat from all the peroxide she’d sopped over it, the ends split like forked tongues of a serpent.
-Roy called the duration of their marriage a baker’s dozen, thirteen years of hard labor in the kitchen of trouble.
+Roy called the duration of their marriage a baker’s dozen, thirteen years doing hard labor in the kitchen of trouble.

 One day Lola simply lifted off the trailer’s stoop to say she was heading out and that he’d not likely see her again.
 He did nothing to stop her.
 He actually sighed from relief.
 Freedom.
 Freedom, at last, Roy thought.
 There hadn’t been much between them since the kids left.
-Lad and Penny were their lawful children and they’d married when the kids were barely pre-teen, the others, long gone, were foster.
+Lad and Penny were their children and they’d married when the kids were barely pre-teen, the others, long gone, were foster.
 Penny worked a casino in Reno.
-Lad was missing—no one except Roy and one other person knew where, and there’d been several rescue teams scouring the woods for a trace of him.
+Lad was missing—no one except Roy and one other person knew where, and there’d been several rescue teams scouring the woods for traces of him.

 “Darn, why did Lola leave her underwear behind?”
 Underneath the phone table a crumpled pair rested by the phone cord.
 He reached down and plucked the panties, held her silk in his fist.
 He couldn’t figure that one.
 Did she think he’d stop by at Burger Barn in Doyle where she waitressed on one of his long drives into Reno?